mekas/mb1313600022/README.md

 I want to make an workout reminder that will show workout movement and tips n trick

 ### 1313618032 (Aldian Asmara)
-I want to make kanji flashcard and quiz app to help people learn japanese
+I want to make jouyou kanji flashcard and quiz app to help people learn japanese

 ### 1313618018 (Dhimas Amri Pratama)
 I want to make a to do list app that will help us manage our task.